vpenso/scripts/docs/services/pihole.md

 vagrant up && vagrant ssh
 ```

-Install using the GitHub repository and a script:
+Deployment using the official script:

 ```bash
 # after login install the software (make sure to select the